-Housing Authority of Travis County is a public housing agency in Austin, Texas that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Housing Authority of Travis County is a Public Housing Agency in Austin, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Housing Authority of Travis County serves Travis County.

 |Housing Authority of Travis County Housing Choice Voucher||Closed|

 How To Apply to the Housing Choice Voucher Waiting ListIn a post to the Texas Housing Association website on 8/13/2014, Travis County Housing Authority said the waiting lists for its HUD assisted programs were full and no longer accepting applications.